Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Setup

-Our analytical framework covers a class of dynamic monopoly pricing settings that are characterized by the tuple $(\bar{x},\Gamma, \F)$ and can be illustrated in two complementary graphs: one showing the accessible states and admissible transitions, and one showing the support $V$ of the value profiles. \autoref{fig-applications} provides three examples that are drawn for a full support $V$ on the unit square $[0,1]^2$.
-We also indicate price profiles that satisfy $p \in \Omega$ in red.\footnote{For simplicity, inaccessible states (and transitions out of these states) are omitted.}
+Our setup covers a broad class of dynamic monopoly pricing settings that can be characterized by the tuple $(x^0,\Gamma, \F)$.
+It is convenient to illustrate these settings in two complementary graphs: one showing the accessible states and admissible transitions, and one showing the support $V$ of the value profiles and the price profiles $p\in\Omega$ that leave no trading-up opportunities, respectively. \autoref{fig-applications} provides three examples that are drawn for a full support $V$ on the unit square $[0,1]^2$.

-In the setting with a single durable variety $a$ (\autoref{fig-one-durable}), $p \in \Omega$ requires that $p_a \leq 0$ (whereas the price $p_b$ remains unrestricted) given a full support, which implies that $\pi(\bp) =0$.
-In a setting characterized by positive selection with one variety $a$ and initial state $\bar{x}=a$ (\autoref{fig-tirole}), in turn, all price profiles satisfy $p \in \Omega$, which implies that $\pi(\bp) = \pi(p^m)>0$ with a full support.
-Finally, in the mixed setting with rental variety $a$, durable variety $b$, and initial state $\bar{x}=o$ (\autoref{fig-mix}), $p \in \Omega$ requires that the price of the durable variety $b$ is non-positive, whereas the price of the rental variety $a$ can be positive and thus $\pi(\bp) > 0$ with a full support.
+In a setting with a single durable variety $a$ and full support (\autoref{fig-one-durable}), $p \in \Omega$ requires that $p_a \leq 0$ (whereas $p_b$ remains unrestricted), which implies that $\pi(\bp) =0$.
+In a positive selection setting with a single variety $a$ and initial state $x^0=a$ (\autoref{fig-tirole}), in turn, all price profiles satisfy $p \in \Omega$, which implies that $\pi(\bp) = \pi(p^m)>0$ with full support.
+Finally, in a mixed setting with rental variety $a$, durable variety $b$, and initial state $x^0=o$ (\autoref{fig-mix}), $p \in \Omega$ requires that the price of the durable variety $b$ is non-positive, whereas the price of the rental variety $a$ can be positive and thus $\pi(\bp) > 0$ with full support.

-We pay particular attention to the price profiles $p \in \Omega$ that leave no trading-up opportunities in the static game because our analysis will demonstrate that, in order to characterize the dynamics in equilibrium, it is sufficient to determine the supremum of the profit obtained in the static game conditional on leaving no trading-up opportunities, $\pi(\bp)$, and examine whether it coincides with the monopoly profit $\pi(p^m)$.